mwarning/meshnet-lab/README.md

 - OLSR1 has buggy/broken IPv6 support, we use IPv4 instead
   - tested with olsr1 0.9.8
 - Babel has a maximum metric of 2^16 - 1, a single wired hop has a default metric of 96, a wireless hop with no packet loss has a metric of 256.
 That allows a maximum hop count of around 683 hops. ([source](https://alioth-lists.debian.net/pipermail/babel-users/2020-April/003688.html))
-  - `default rxcost 16` in the configuration file should help
+  - use `default rxcost 16` in the configuration file to configure the metric
 - Yggdrasil needs the most resources (CPU/RAM) of the routing protocol programs supported here
   - encrypts traffic
 - CJDNS security can be disabled.
 Compile for speed using `NSA_APPROVED=true Seccomp_NO=1 NO_TEST=1 NO_NEON=1 CFLAGS="-O0" ./do`.